 This apricot brandy pound cake is so incredibly easy to put together, perfect for the holidays and absolutely delicious – a showstopper of flavors!

 *This post for Apricot Brandy Pound Cake was originally published December 22, 2011.
 It’s been updated with new photographs.
 Apricot brandy pound cake has been a staple on our holiday table for years now.
-It may be humble in appearance (be generous with that powdered sugar topping) but it’s flavor is indescribably delicious and it’s only made better by how simple it is to put together.
+It may be humble in appearance (be generous with that powdered sugar topping) but the flavor is indescribably delicious and it’s only made better by how simple it is to put together.
 Make it a few days ahead of time because the cake just gets better as it sits and the flavors have time to soak in.
 It also freezes incredibly well.
 It’s an indulgence for sure but that’s what the holidays are about, right?
 Hope you enjoy it!

 Content below is original and you can bet I’m rolling my eyes at myself from six years ago as I read it too.